When Is the Best Time

 - Go in the morning to experience a calmer sea, especially if you suffer from seasickness.

-- If you like to get the first tour in the morning, it is most convenient to stay close to the harbor in Downtown Boston.
+- If you like to get the first tour in the morning, it is most convenient to stay close to the harbour in Downtown Boston.
 The Boston Harbor Hotel is perfectly located next to Long One Wharf, where the trips depart.

 - If you suffer from seasickness, don't go under deck.
 Stay outside, scan the ocean, and breathe deep.
 Most important, don't skip breakfast.
 The acid in your stomach makes the seasickness worse without a proper and healthy breakfast before.